Psycholytic work invites a different relationship with healing than many of us have been taught to expect.

-Psycholytic dose can range from 25-250mg.
+Psycholytic dose can range from 15-200mg (sublingual).
 Feel free to refer to this Psycholytic Dosing Assessment Tool to support a conversation with your prescriber about your dose.

 *Integrative Journey Modern Psychotherapy co. does not prescribe medication or recommend specific dosing instructions.
 If you need a referral for a prescriber, please let us know and we will get that process started with you.